IllinoisLegalAidOnline/ilao-documentation/docs/source/cms_toolboxes.rst

    cms_tools_offline_communications
    content_toolbox_use

-.. note:: All toolboxes have been unpublished and the related content types and technology will be deprecated and will be removed entirely from the platform in 2024.
+.. warning:: All toolboxes have been unpublished and the related content types and technology will be deprecated and will be removed entirely from the platform in 2024.